-Telegram vs. Signal vs. WhatsApp: Which is best for you?
+With Telegram, Signal, and WhatsApp — which is best for you?

 Telegram

-Telegram is one of the go-to apps for group messaging, and taking a look at everything the app offers, and it's easy to see why.
-Not only does Telegram allow for the largest group chats (up to 200,000 people), the features you get within the chats are also the most expansive.
+Telegram is one of the go-to apps for group messaging.
+Looking at everything the app offers, it's easy to see why.
+Not only does it allow for the largest group chats (up to 200,000 people), the features included within the chats are also the most expansive.
 Here's what you get:

 - Username mentions